 Just for good measure, and for the sake of thoroughness, it is perhaps worth mentioning a few other points that are not relevant to this discussion.

 Firstly, it is not possible to declare the language of text using CSS.

-doctype that should start any HTML or XHTML file may contain what looks to some people like a language declaration.
+doctype that should start any XHTML file may contain what looks to some people like a language declaration.
 The

 doctype in the example below contains the text EN, which stands for 'English'.
 This, however, indicates the language of the schema associated with this document – it has nothing to do with the language of the document itself.

 Thirdly, sometimes people assume that information about natural language could be inferred from the character encoding.
 However, a character encoding does not enable unambiguous identification of a natural language: there must be a one-to-one mapping between encoding and language for this inference to work, and there isn't one.
 For example, a single character encoding could be used for many languages, eg. Latin 1 (iso-8859-1) could encode both French and English, as well as a great many other languages.
 In addition, the character encoding can vary over a single language, for example Arabic could use encodings such as 'Windows-1256' or 'ISO-8859-6' or 'UTF-8'.

 All this, however, is nowadays moot, since all content should be authored in UTF-8, which covers all but the rarest of languages in a single character encoding.

 The same goes for text direction.
 As with encodings and language, there is not always a one-to-one mapping between language and script, and therefore directionality.
 For example, Azerbaijani can be written using both right-to-left and left-to-right scripts, and the language code

 az can be relevant for either.
 In addition, text direction markup used with inline text applies a range of different values to the text, whereas language is a simple switch that is not up to the tasks required.